SURFnet/Stepup-Metadata/README.md

 ### convertJSONToXML
 * Reads the SAML entities JSON file,extracts relevant informations for metadata generation;
-* Replaces all IdPs SSO endpoints with the Step Up IdP endpoint adding the hash value of the each IdP as a trailing string to that endpoint;
+* Replaces all IdPs SSO endpoints with the Step Up IdP endpoint adding the hash value of each IdP as a trailing string to that endpoint;
-  * e.g.  "Location="https://suuas.surfconext.nl/authentication/idp/single-sign-on/key:default/80e917885da2dd2624b1408b6b69fa2a (final step-up IdP base URL not fixed);
+  * e.g.  "Location="https://suuas.surfconext.nl/authentication/idp/single-sign-on/80e917885da2dd2624b1408b6b69fa2a (final step-up IdP base URL not fixed);
 * Outputs an unsigned pretty-printed SAML EntitiesDescriptor file.

 **Remark**